Rock 'n' Roll Solutions to the Hubble Tension

-Clearly the Hubble tension is one of the most intriguing discrepancy in the cosmological model today.
+Clearly the Hubble tension is one of the most intriguing discrepancies in cosmology today.
 Improved measurements of the CMB, $H(z)$, BAO at various redshifts, and the matter power spectrum (at both $\sigma_8$ and higher $k$), will ultimately give us greater insight into the existence of physics beyond $\Lambda$CDM.

 \acknowledgments We thank Daniel Grin, Julian Mu\~noz, Mustafa Amin, Manuel Buen-Abad, Martin Schmaltz, Daniel Eisenstein, and Vivian Poulin for useful discussions.
 L.R.~wishes to thank Adam Riess for drawing our attention to ref.~\cite{Poulin:2018cxd} and Matthias Steinmetz for an invitation to the symposium ``The Hubble constant controversy: Status, implications, and solutions'', which inspired this work.
 D.P. wishes to thank Boston University for hospitality during completion of this work.
 We thank the Institut Henri Poincar\'e, where part of this work was carried out, for their hospitality.
-F.-Y. C.-R.~acknowledges the support of the National Aeronautical and Space Administration (NASA) ATP grant NNX16AI12G at Harvard University.
-D.P.~is supported by DOE grants DE-SC-0013607 and DE-SC-0010010 as well as NASA ATP grant NNX16AI12G.
+F.-Y. C.-R. and D.P.~acknowledge the support of the National Aeronautical and Space Administration (NASA) ATP grant NNX16AI12G at Harvard University.
+D.P.~is also supported by DOE grants DE-SC-0013607 and DE-SC-0010010.
 L.R.~is supported by NSF grant PHY-1620806, the Kavli Foundation grant ``Kavli Dream Team,'' the Simons Fellows Program, the Guggenheim Foundation, and an IHES CARMIN fellowship.
 The work of PA is supported by the NSF grants PHY-0855591 and PHY-1216270.
 PA thanks the Galileo Galilei Institute for Theoretical Physics for their hospitality and the INFN for partial support during the completion of this work.
 The computations in this paper were run on the Odyssey cluster supported by the FAS Division of Science, Research Computing Group at Harvard University.